deekshita-nirmal12/Socket-Programming/README.md

-socket-programming
+<h2> Socket-Programming </h2>
-Encrypted Client-Server Application (C#) This is a secure client-server communication project built with C#.
+<br> Encrypted Client-Server Application (C#) This is a secure client-server communication project built with C#.
 It uses TCP sockets and custom encryption to exchange messages between the server and the client.

 Features TCP-based communication using .NET Sockets